IamParvSinghal/Wisconsin_Autonomous/README.md

 ### 1. Load and Prepare the Image

-We begin by loading an image and converting it to both RGB and HSV color spaces.
-This step is crucial as it forms the basis for further analysis.
+I began by loading an image and converting it to both RGB and HSV color spaces.
+This step was crucial as it formed the basis for further analysis.

 ```
 import cv2 as cv